-Saharan dust blowing across the Atlantic could reach South Florida
+Saharan Dust Blowing Across the Atlantic Could Reach South Florida

 Saharan dust is moving across the Atlantic Ocean and could reach South Florida, resulting in hotter days and less rain, meteorologists said.

-As of Saturday afternoon, the dust was near the Bahamas, about 300 miles east of Florida.
-Satellite images also showed patches of dust over Puerto Rico, with more over the northern and western parts of the island, said Keily Delerme, a meteorologist with the National Weather Service in Tampa, Florida.
+As of Sunday afternoon, the dust was still approaching South Florida.
+Earlier satellite images showed patches of dust over Puerto Rico, with more over the northern and western parts of the island, said Keily Delerme, a meteorologist with the National Weather Service in Tampa, Florida.
 The weather service does not track the dust’s speed as it travels, she said.

 The dust could arrive in South Florida by this week, said Ping Zhu, an earth and environment professor at Florida International University.
 However, he added, it is not a reason to panic.